Frequently Asked Questions

 Registered guests of the Grand Fir Suite are welcome to set up a tent or a camper in the parking area however these guests are included in the total number of allowed guests

 Are daytime visitors allowed?

-Daytime visitors are allowed only with permission from the hosts.
+Daytime visitors are only allowed with permission from the hosts prior to their arrival.

 Are kids allowed?

 Yes, kids are welcome in the Grand Fir Suite, Aspenwood Cabin, and Thimbleberry Cabin.
 Infants under 12 months do not count toward the number of guests.